wharris/dougrain/README.rst

 Dougrain
 ========

-Dougrain is a Python library to help you work with the JSON varient of the `Hypertext Application
+Dougrain is a Python library to help you work with the JSON variant of the `Hypertext Application
 Language <http://stateless.co/hal_specification.html>`_ as defined in the `JSON Hypermedia API Language Internet